 Applying Pesticides Safely

-It is vital to become familiar with how a product should be properly applied by reading and following its label.
-The label also provides information about the protective clothing needed when mixing and loading or applying that pesticide, and other precautions that should be taken, such as protecting non-targets like fish, bees, pets, wildlife, livestock or endangered species.
-Proper storage, transportation, and disposal procedures for a pesticide can also be found on the label.
+It is vital to become familiar with a pesticide product and how to apply it properly by reading and following its label.
+The label also provides information about the necessary protective clothing needed when mixing and loading or applying that pesticide, and other precautions that should be taken, such as protecting non-targets like fish, bees, pets, wildlife, livestock, or endangered species.
+Proper storage, transportation, and disposal procedures for a pesticide also can be found there.
 Remember that the label is the law!

-For more information on these and related topics, see the following NebGuides and Extension Circulars:
+For more information on these and other related topics, see the following NebGuides and Extension Circulars:

 - Pesticide Laws and Regulations (G479)

 - Worker Protection Standard for Agricultural Establishments (EC3006)

 - Nebraska Pesticide Container and Secondary Containment Rules (G2033)

 - Understanding the Pesticide Label (G1955)

 - No Drift Zone: Driftwatch Brochure (Nebraska Department of Agriculture)

 - Protective Clothing and Equipment for Pesticide Applicators (G758)